oyvindwagner/cimilestone2/README.md

 ![](assets/images/project-wireframe.jpg)

+## User stories:
+As a user I want to search for today's weather by using the name of the place that I live.
+I want to get an indication about the absolute low and high temperatures and be given a simple feedback on what the weather will be like (Cloudy, rainy etc.)

 ## Website structure:
 The website is presented in a one page layout, optimalized for mobile but also works very well on tablet, laptop and desktop sizes.
 The page contains 6 features, they are: